getdozer/dozer/dozer-tests/src/tests/e2e/README.md

-# Adding a New Test Cases
+# Adding New Test Cases

 All test cases are located under `dozer-tests/src/tests/e2e`.
 Each detailed `.yaml` with each test case is located under `dozer-tests/src/tests/e2e/fixtures`.